 - Elevation: If the lesion is raised above the skin and has an uneven surface

 Be sure to watch for any changes in moles you already have or if any new ones appear.
-Because most appear by age 30, if a new one appears after that, it is important to watch it and bring it to the attention of a physician.
+Because most appear by age thirty, if a new one appears after that, it is important to watch it and bring it to the attention of a physician.

 Are There Different Types of Skin Cancer?

-There are three types of skin cancer of which each is named for the type of cells that become malignant.
+There are three types of skin cancer, each of which is named for the type of cells that become malignant.
 They are:

 Basal Cell Carcinoma.
 Usually occurring on places that have been in the sun the most, such as the face, basal cell skin cancer begins in the basal cell layer of the skin.
 It is the most common type of skin cancer in people with fair skin.
-Signs for which to watch are:
+Signs to watch for are:

 - A patch or reddish dry skin that does not go away